What Is Making Millennials So Anxious?

 What is making Millennials so anxious?

-Anxiety is an indicator that your reality is out of sync from your expectations.
+Anxiety is an indicator that your reality is out of sync from what you truly desire.

 Anxiety is a symptom, not a problem and it’s letting you know that something is not right, so that you can do something about it.

 Even though anxiety is individual for everyone, there is a generation-wide epidemic that is causing us all stress – it’s uncertainty – that constant out-of-control worry that something bad might happen.